frankier/finntk/README.md

 # FinnTK

+Some simple high level tools for processing Finnish text.

-A small amount of wrapper code I end up rewriting every time I write some code to work with Finnish language.
-This project is according to my personal preferences but might be helpful to others for exploratory coding.
+This project is according to my personal preferences but might be helpful to others, particularly for exploratory coding.
+For larger projects you may prefer to use [OMorFi](https://github.com/flammie/omorfi) directly.